Raylc/Raylc.github.io/_pages/about.md

 - I am on the 2024-25 academic job market.

-- My research interests include the Prehistoric Eurasia and Africa, Hunter-gatherer Societies, Lithic Analysis, and Cultural Evolution.
+- My research interests include the Prehistoric Eurasia and Africa, Cognitive Archaeology, Lithic Analysis, and Cultural Evolution.

 - I have conducted multiple field and laboratory research projects in China, Israel, and Ethiopia.